iohub/coLLaMA/README.md

 All code in this repository is open source (Apache 2).

 Quickstart: `pnpm install && cd vscode && pnpm run dev` to run a local build of the Cody VS Code extension.

-## Usage

-### Individual usage

-Individual usage of Cody currently requires a (free) [Sourcegraph.com](https://sourcegraph.com/?utm_source=github.com&utm_medium=referral) account because we need to prevent abuse of the free Anthropic/OpenAI LLM usage.
-We're working on supporting more swappable LLM options (including using your own Anthropic/OpenAI account or a self-hosted LLM) to make it possible to use Cody without any required third-party dependencies.